Hatsukikeika/SoftwareEngineerMustKnow/Learn by analog/Overlap Mapping.md

 [0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 2. Mark the index with cost cumulatively where each interval starts:
 [0, 3, 0, 1, 0, 0, 0, 2, 0, 0]
-3. Mark the index with negative cost cumulative where each interval ends (end of range + 1):
+3. Mark the index with negative cost cumulatively where each interval ends (end of range + 1):
 [0, 3, 0, 1, 0, -3, -1, 2, 0, -2]
-4. Updata all element by cumulative sum：
+4. Update all element by cumulative sum：
 [0, 3, 3, 4, 4, 1, 0, 2, 2, 0]
 5. Exclude the last element of the array (Roll back the step 1.)
 [0, 3, 3, 4, 4, 1, 0, 2, 2]